 Our Meeting has two buildings — the meetinghouse and the Friends Center.
 The meetinghouse is where the large meeting for worship is held each Sunday morning and the Material Aid and Advocacy Program operates a clothing room in the basement.
 The Friends Center lower level includes bathrooms, the nursery, and three First Day (Sunday) school classrooms.
 The first floor of the Friends Center includes an all-gender bathroom, the parlor, the library, the Meeting office, the kitchen, and the large, multi-purpose Friends Room.
 The second floor includes the Committee Room and the Selleck Room.
 All three levels are accessible via an elevator.
 There is an underground tunnel between the lower level of the Friends Center and the basement of the meetinghouse.

-Ages 0–2: Childcare is provided.
-Location: The nursery room on the lower level of the Friends Center.
+Ages 0–2: Childcare is provided in the nursery room on the lower level of the Friends Center.

-Grades K-2 and grades 3–5: Children from kindergarten to fourth grade attend First Day School each week from 10:45 to 11:45am.
-Locations: Lower level classrooms
+Grades K-2 and grades 3–5: Children from kindergarten to fourth grade attend class in a lower level classroom

 Yes.
 Fellowship hour happens at the “rise of meeting” on Sunday mornings after the 10:30am meeting and after the 5pm meeting for worship.
 In the morning fellowship hour takes place in the Friend Center Friends Room.
 The 5pm Sunday evening meeting meets in the Friends Center parlor and then has refreshments in the adjacent library.
 Please don’t be shy — join us!

 If a large crowd, coffee/tea are not your thing, you may want to attend afterthoughts, which is a time to reflect with a small group on your experience of the meeting for worship.
 The group meets in the Friends Center parlor from 11:45am to 12:15pm